 Student victims of sexual assault also can report under the strictest of confidences to:

 Tuttleman Counseling Services:

 Student Health Services:

 Employee victims of sexual assault can report under the strictest of confidences to:

 Employee Assistance Program:

-Regardless of where an incident of sexual violence occurs, Temple will provide a victim of sexual assault, domestic or dating violence, or stalking with a copy of the university’s policy or other statement containing a written explanation of his or her rights and options.
+Regardless of where an incident of sexual violence occurs, Temple will provide a victim of sexual assault, domestic or dating violence, stalking, or sexual exploitation with a copy of the university’s policy or other statement containing a written explanation of his or her rights and options.

-The university will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence or stalking to the fullest extent of the law.
+The university will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence, stalking or sexual exploitation to the fullest extent of the law.